hangshao0/Demo/SharedClassesFilter/README.md

 A. I use option "nobootclasspath" becasue I do not want to see hundreds of bootstrap classes in the output of "-Xshareclasses:name=Cache1,printStats=romclass"

-B. org.openj9.test.ivj.Disk will be loaded by application class loader which needs to kown the classes to be filtered out at its initialization.
-So the filter class, org.openj9.test.StoreFilter, in the example needs to be loaded by a different classloader.
-I use option "-Xbootclasspath/a:./filter", so that it is loaded by the bootstrap class loader.
+B. Class org.openj9.test.ivj.Disk will be loaded by application class loader which needs to know the classes to be filtered out at its initialization.
+So the filter class, org.openj9.test.StoreFilter in the example, needs to be loaded by a different classloader.
+I use option "-Xbootclasspath/a:./filter", so that it is loaded by the bootstrap classloader.